Integral representation of random variables with respect to Gaussian processes: Introduction

 In this article, motivated by these two contributing works, we study the problem for more general class of Gaussian processes.
-In particular, we also consider generalised Lebesgue-Stieltjes integrals and show that the brilliant construction introduced in \cite{m-s-v} for fractional Brownian motion works, with small modifications, for more general Gaussian processes.
+In particular, we also consider generalised Lebesgue--Stieltjes integrals and show that the brilliant construction introduced in \cite{m-s-v} for fBm applies, with small modifications, for more general Gaussian processes.
 We also note that the integrals exist also as forward integrals in the sense of F\"{o}llmer \cite{Follmer}.
-Our class of Gaussian processes consists of wide class of processes which has versions that are H\"{o}lder continuous of order $\alpha>\frac{1}{2}$.
+Our class of Gaussian processes consists of wide class of processes which has versions that are H\"{o}lder continuous of order $\alpha>\frac {1}{2}$.
+More precisely, our class of processes consist of H\"older continuous Gaussian processes $X$ which also satisfy several mild extra conditions given for the corresponding covariance function $R$.
+In particular, the class includes many stationary and stationary increment processes that are H\"older continuous of sufficient order.
 In order to obtain such result for general class of Gaussian processes, we show that for the construction introduced in \cite{m-s-v} the only required facts are local properties of the corresponding covariance function.
+Moreover, we show that the replication can be done in arbitrary small amount of time which has significant implications to the finance.
+As such, this article is a hybrid of discussing review paper and an original research article; We prove similar results as for fBm and use the same idea of tracking so the proofs are quite similar with only minor changes needed and no unnecessary complexity is added.
+On the other hand, the results are extended to much wider class of processes, the needed properties for such results are identified and it is also shown that the replication can be done in any time interval.
+We also discuss applications such as implications to finance and the problem of zero integral.
+In particular, the results of this paper indicate that with pathwise integrals the answer to the problem of zero integral is usually false.

 The rest of the paper is organised as follows.
-We start section \ref{sec:aux} by recalling the findings obtained in \cite{m-s-v} for fractional Brownian motion.
-Moreover, we introduce the key properties of fractional Brownian motion under which the authors in \cite{m-s-v} obtained their results.
-We end the section \ref{sec:aux} by introducing our notation and assumptions.
-We also recall basic facts on generalised Lebesgue-Stieltjes integrals and F\"{o}llmer integrals.
-In section \ref{sec:main} we introduce and prove the main results for our general class of processes.
-We end the paper by discussion in section \ref{sec:app}.
+We start Section~\ref{sec:aux} by recalling the findings obtained in \cite{m-s-v} for fBm.
+Moreover, we introduce the key properties of fBm under which the authors in \cite{m-s-v} obtained their results.
+We end the Section~\ref{sec:aux} by introducing our notation and assumptions.
+We also recall basic facts on generalised Lebesgue--Stieltjes integrals and F\" {o}llmer integrals.
+In Section~\ref{sec:main}, we introduce and prove the main results for our general class of processes.
+We end the paper by discussion in Section~\ref{sec:app} where we shortly discuss financial applications, uniqueness of the representation and the problem of zero integral.